 When you know the point of the meeting, you have a much better chance of reaching it.

-Conversations can go a billion ways so you can never prepare for every possibility.
-Keep your key outcomes in mind and use your intuition to guide the group where it needs to go.
+The golden rule of facilitation: prepare, prepare, prepare!
+Once you’ve done that, keep your key outcomes in mind and use your intuition to guide the group where it needs to go.

-Be gentle with yourself.
 Facilitation is an art and you will find your own style with practice.
 Enjoy the process of discovery!